EstebanAce/adascape-intro/README.md

 $ CONDA_SUBDIR=osx-64 conda env create -f environment.yml
 ```

-Finally run the command below to start the Jupyterlab application.
+Finally, run the command below to start the Jupyterlab application.
 It should
 open a new tab in your browser.

 ```bash